Auseawesome/naturalnecessity/README.md

 Deserts and badlands are no longer flat expanses of sand with randomly-spread cacti, but have patches of hardy grasses growing admist other vegetation.
 Wooded badlands are full of short, hardy bushes preserving moisture against the dry desert heat and slowly transforming the canyon tops from terracotta to coarse dirt.

-Natural Philosophy specifically takes biomes that have been underdeveloped by the game and makes them slightly more realistic, while moving away from a paradigm of flat, mown grass with the occasional higher tuft.
+Natural Necessity specifically takes biomes that have been underdeveloped by the game and makes them slightly more realistic, while moving away from a paradigm of flat, mown grass with the occasional higher tuft.
 Features before confined to one biome can be seen in many, and some blocks seldom-useful have been expanded to provide better scenery, such as azalea bushes across the understory of most forests.

 ## Inspirations

+[Natural Philosophy](https://modrinth.com/mod/natural-philosophy) is the mod this mod was forked from, it adds more blocks rather than sticking to only the vanilla palette
-[Geophilic](https://modrinth.com/datapack/geophilic) is similar to Natural Philosophy but sticks to a Vanilla decoration style.
+[Geophilic](https://modrinth.com/datapack/geophilic) is similar to Natural Necessity but sticks to a Vanilla decoration style.
 [Project Vibrant Journeys](https://modrinth.com/mod/project-vibrant-journeys) is focused on adding block-based decoration features.
 [Stony Cliffs Are Cool](https://modrinth.com/datapack/stony-cliffs-are-cool) adds stone cliffs to steep surfaces on generation.
 [Simple Snowy Fix](https://modrinth.com/mod/simple-snowy-fix) adds snow spawning and ice spawning underneath trees.

 Other inspirations come from too many biome mods to count, here and there.
 A selected list for a few features of note can be found in `ideas.txt` in the main directory.

+As this mod was forked from Natural Philosophy, it will not work correctly alongside it.
-Simple Snowy Fix and Stony Cliffs are Cool are integrated into Natural Philosophy and need not be included alongside.
+Simple Snowy Fix and Stony Cliffs are Cool are integrated into Natural Necessity and need not be included alongside.